Dentures – Houston, TX

 A full denture is intended to replace all of the teeth along your upper arch, your lower arch, or both.
 False teeth are mounted on a base designed to look like your gums.
 We take precise measurements of your mouth so our lab can create dentures that fit and that are attractive on you.
 Your full denture will be held in place by suction and the muscles of your tongue and cheeks.
 For additional security, many people apply a denture adhesive to the underside of the base.

 Of course, there are many people who are missing only some of their teeth.
-In this case, your Greater Heights dentist will design a partial.
+In this case, your dentist will design a partial dentures for Heights dental patients.
 A removable partial denture slips between remaining teeth to fill the gap in your smile.
 This prosthetic is usually constructed on a metal frame and is held in place with clips or brackets that attach to nearby teeth.